 There are no specific deadlines to be observed.

 Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (→ BMK)

 - Use of type-approved devices:

 the respective office of the state government

 The procedure for approval of a design type shall be carried out on written application.
 This can be submitted electronically.

-After positive completion of the test, the authority will issue a type approval certificate within six months.
-The period does not begin to run until the application has been submitted in full.
+After positive completion of the test, the authority will issue a type approval certificate.

 The type approval certificate contains the conditions and requirements for placement on the market on the one hand and use on the other.
 The conditions and requirements for use must be included in the type approval certificate by the holder of the type approval.
 The user is legally obliged to comply with these conditions and requirements.